 Remember: Don’t focus your time trying to figure out why the sale didn’t close, spend time with your team working out why the sale didn’t open.

 A complex sale requires your rep to look at macro and micro view – the latter being multiple independent sales processes that each require attention and for the process to conclude in support for a buying decision.

 There are a lot of moving parts – and relationships – in a complex sale, and it can be tough to point to exactly where the sale went off the rails.
 Imagine if a person had a failed personal relationship.
 A therapist would encourage them to look at their own behavior to identify patterns that led to this outcome.

 Complex sales normally breakdown when the rep does not apply fundamental sales skills/techniques, which happens to both experienced reps and new hires with no sales experience.
 Taking periodic self-assessments can help sales professionals of every level stay at the top of their game.

 Even veteran sales reps will find the profile resulting from a sales assessment fascinating.
 It could be that a complex sales deal was lost due to a flaw within the sales organization completely outside of the rep’s control, or it could be the rep has some selling behaviors that could be change and some sales skills that could be improved.
 A self sales assessment is the only way to know for sure.

 The sales reps who are open and flexible to changing aspects of their personal sales approach will be the ones who win sales.
 Reps who feel they have nothing to improve on are destined to be left behind.

 What questions does your team ask when sales go wrong?
 Share your thoughts in the comments!
-Interested in taking a sales self-assessment and discovering your Sales IQ?
-Check out UPtick, our free sale assessment that analyzed your selling behavior, assesses your selling skills and provides a path for sales improvement.
+Interested in taking a sales self-assessment and discovering your Selling Intelligence™ score?
+Check out the UPtick™ platform, our free sales assessment that analyzes your selling behavior, assesses your selling skills and provides a path for sales improvement.